-In 2015, legal entities in trade sector, according to NACE G, had a total of 176,714 employees.
-Of the total number of the employed in trade, the majority were employed in retail trade, except of trade in motor vehicles and motorcycles (G47), with a total of 93,853 employees or 53.11% of the total employees in trade sector.
-The second largest employer is wholesale trade, except of trade in motor vehicles and motorcycles (G46), which had 69,518 employees or 39.34% of the employed in trade sector.
-The wholesale trade and retail trade of motor vehicles and motorcycles, repair of motor vehicles and motorcycles (G45) employed 13,343 persons or 7.55% of the employed in trade sector.
+In 2016, legal entities in trade sector, according to NACE G, had 190,631 employees.
+Of the total number of the employed in trade, the majority were employed in retail trade, except of trade in motor vehicles and motorcycles (G47), with 110,548 employees or 9.4% of the total employees in trade sector.
+The second largest employer is wholesale trade, except of trade in motor vehicles and motorcycles (G46), which had 65,459 employees or 5.6% of the employed in trade sector.
+The wholesale trade and retail trade of motor vehicles and motorcycles, repair of motor vehicles and motorcycles (G45) employed 14,624 persons or 1.2% of the employed in trade sector.

-Since August 2014 till today, retail trade turnover is growing continuously, to which contributed the improvement in consumer optimism and it was partially affected by real increase in net salary achieved in 2015.
+Since August 2014 until today, retail trade turnover is growing continuously, to which contributed the improvement in consumer optimism and it was partially affected by real increase in net salary achieved in 2015, as well as the new tax reform (beginning of the 2017).

-Average retail trade turnover in 2015, based on calendar adjusted data, was 2.4% higher than in 2014 (when it was 0.4% high).
+Average retail trade turnover in 2016, based on calendar-adjusted data, was about 4% higher than in 2015 (when it was 2.4% high).
 In compliance with European and international practice, Croatian trade seeks to respond as effectively and efficiently as possible to the wishes and needs of its customers.
 Domestic trade follows the latest trends, as evidenced by the construction of the modern trade network whose variety, quality of supply, services and prices can equally participate in the market competition against numerous competitors.